 10. Bake for 30 minutes.

-If I had to eat just one thing to the rest of my life let it be mascarpone.
+If I had to eat just one thing for the rest of my life let it be mascarpone.
 Mascarpone is an Italian cream-cheese.
 I fell in love with it when we were spending a summer in Italy when I was a teenager and have been in love with it ever since.

 8 oz container of mascarpone